dev-bittu/mw/README.md

 - Emphasize the educational nature of the project.
 - Explicitly state that the project is for educational purposes only and should not be used for any malicious activities.

-## Contact
-- Provide contact information or ways to reach out for questions, concerns, or contributions.